willroberts/duelyst.org/index.md

 .

-### Play single-player games in our staging environment

-The game is currently deployed at [https://staging.duelyst.org](https://staging.duelyst.org).

-You can go there, create a user, and start playing single-player (Practice Mode) games.

-Multi-player games are not yet enabled (stay tuned).

 ### See the game's original source code

 The game's source code is published on [GitHub](https://github.com/open-duelyst/duelyst).

+### Play the game in our staging environment

+The game is currently deployed at [https://staging.duelyst.org](https://staging.duelyst.org).

+You can go there, create a user, and start playing games.

 ### Contribute to the OpenDuelyst project